 According to a 2022 report, more than half of marketers use agile marketing, and many more plan to implement it in the future.
-The agile approach to project management initially became popular with software developers in the early 2000s.
-Since then, it has revolutionized software development, helping developers build better products more quickly and efficiently.
+The agile approach to project management initially became popular with software developers in the early 2000s, helping them build better products more quickly and efficiently.

-Agile principles are highly transferrable to sales and marketing campaigns: both projects are creative work that depends on user engagement to drive meaningful development that impacts business outcomes.
+Agile principles are highly transferrable to sales and marketing campaigns: both require creative work that depends on user engagement to drive meaningful development that impacts business outcomes.

 The Challenges of the Traditional Approach